anhskrttt/UETSnakeProj/README.md

 ## Acknowledgments

-* updating optimization
+* Updating optimization
-* not really creative
+* Updating the high score
-* not have the high score
+* Not really creative